inarizushi/fungus-site/docs/lua/fungus_prefs.md

 # FungusPrefs

 The FungusPrefs class is a wrapper around PlayerPrefs that adds support for save slots.

-Basically, if you just want to store values use PlayerPrefs, if you want to store values in multiple player profiles, use FungusPrefs.
+Basically, if you want to store simple values use PlayerPrefs.
+If you want to store values using multiple player profiles, use FungusPrefs.

 ```python
 -- Deletes all saved values for all slots.